Licensed to the Apache Software Foundation (ASF) under one or more

 :param algorithm: connected components algorithm to use (default: "graphframes")

-Supported algorithms are "graphframes" and "graphx".
+Supported algorithms are "two_phase", "randomized_contraction",

 :param checkpointInterval: checkpoint interval in terms of number of iterations (default: 2)